Altitude Sickness: A Guide for Trekking in the Himalayas of Nepal

 • Blue lips or fingernails (due to inadequate oxygenation)

 HAPE is a serious condition that requires immediate medical attention.
-Descending to a lower altitude is critical, and supplemental oxygen and specific medications may be necessary to treat the condition.
+Descending to a lower altitude is critical, and supplemental oxygen and specific medications are necessary to treat the condition.

 High Altitude Cerebral Edema (HACE):